-For unit with shell and tube heat exchangers, a drainage plug is located at the base of the evaporator.
+For shell and tube heat exchangers, a drainage plug is located at the base of the evaporator.
 A drainage pipe may be connected to this to enable drainage of evaporator water for service operations or for seasonal shut down.
 The use of a water filter in the water circuit upstream of the heat exchanger is mandatory.
-This filter must remove all particles with a diameter greater than 1 mm, and must be positioned within 1 meter of the inlet of the exchanger.
-It may be supplied as an option by the manufacturer.
-This filter will prevent the plate heat exchanger from clogging.
+These filters must remove all particles with a diameter greater than 1 mm, and must be positioned within 1 meter of the inlet of the exchanger.
+They may be supplied as an option by the manufacturer.

-LACK OF FILTER AT THE INLET OF THE HEAT EXCHANGER WILL MAKE WARRANTY VOID.
+LACK OF FILTER AT THE INLET OF A PLATE HEAT EXCHANGER WILL MAKE WARRANTY VOID.